By Amy Gorin, MS, RDN

 Curious about the top nutrition trends of the year?
 Well, here are the new food trends you should definitely know about for healthy eating, weight loss, and beyond!

-everything), the increasing discussion of tough-to-follow diets like keto and intermittent fasting, and more and more plant-based alternatives to meat products.
+Throughout the last decade, we saw the rising popularity of nutrient-packed avocados (on literally everything), the increasing discussion of tough-to-follow diets like keto and intermittent fasting, and more and more plant-based alternatives to meat products.

 It was a whirlwind few years in the world of food and nutrition.
 But as it turns out, innovation in the world of food was only getting started.

 This year, you can expect to see grocery stores and restaurants stock up on countless nutritious foods that will blow up your Instagram feed just as much as avocado toast.
 How do I know?
 I asked my fellow RDNs to look into their crystal balls and predict the healthy food trends that will make it big this year.

-The Top 10 Healthy New Food Trends to Expect in
+The Top 10 Healthy New Food Trends to Expect in 2020

 Is your head about to explode from all the supposedly healthy food trends you're seeing all over social media?
 If you're having a hard time separating bogus from awesome, you're not alone.
 I can't tell you how many confused clients, friends, and family I've had knock on my virtual door this month asking for help in clearing up the confusion!